Introduction:

 at your lifeespecially your past.
 You have to recognize all that

 youve done and all that youve failed to do.
-And then you can
+Then you can begin

 and to adjust your life to accommodate it.